About

 Using test-time model-based optimization on neural network outputs to produce fast, high quality, physics-consistent motion-corrected MRI reconstructions.

-Medical Imaging with Deep Learning, 2023 (Oral; Best Oral Award).
+Medical Imaging with Deep Learning, 2023 (Oral; Best Paper).

 Paper Code Video MIT News